 Although it appears to be slow going, drug companies, health organizations, and the FDA are making progress in getting children involved in clinical trials.

 In the meantime, your best bet, as always, is to be an informed consumer.
-Whenever you or your child is prescribed a medicine, ask your doctor and pharmacist if the drug was specifically tested in your age group and what the potential risks associated with the drug are.
+Whenever you or your child is prescribed a medication, ask your doctor or pharmacist if the drug was specifically tested in that age group and what the potential risks associated with the drug are.

 It is important to remember that a drug that has not been tested in a certain population is not necessarily dangerous to that population and